raspberrypilearning/boat-race/en/step_9.md

 - Can you turn your game into a race between two players?
 The second player will need to control their boat using the up arrow to move forward and the left and right arrow keys to turn.

-- Can you create more more levels by adding different backdrops, and can you then allow the player to choose between levels?
+- Can you create more levels by adding different backdrops, and can you then allow the player to choose between levels?